fczuardi/pgsm/www/wp-content/plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in newer versions.

 == Changelog ==
+= 4.2 (2011-10-16) =
+* NEW: Danish translation by Michael Bering Petersen
+* NEW: Vietnamese translation by Techfacts Computer Magazin
+* NEW: added option to remove the link to the developers site from the WordPress meta-box.
+* BUGFIX: "Automate Colorbox for all other images" now again works as intended. (functionality broke in 4.1)
+* BUGFIX: fixes "Undefined index: colorboxAddClassToLinks" error
+* BUGFIX: got rid of PHP's XML-RPC methods, also plugin checks now before calling XML-related methods.
+* CHANGE: Updated Colorbox version to 1.3.18

 = 4.1 (2011-06-25) =
 * NEW: Plugin is compatible to WordPress 3.2
 * NEW: Polish translation by <a href="http://positionmaker.pl">Kornel Łysikowski</a>